jmtemple/bits-bytes/README.md

 Now that you are familiar with hex, we can experiment a bit with a hex editor.
 A hex editor is a program that allows for the direct manipulation of the binary data of a computer file.

-First download the `hello_world.txt` file from the course website.
+First download the `hello_world.txt` file from the course website (Note: This is located in Module 1 of Canvas in a link called Lab Files).

 This is a plain text file, meaning that the text characters are encoded in a standard coding schema like ASCII.
 In this example, the text has been encoded in the Unicode UTF-8 standard.